pluf/scion/README.md

 ### Unit

-Unit is a list of process
+Unit is a list of process.

+An unit add a login and flow to process.

+Default flow is sequensial, so, all process executed sequensially.

 #### Labeled process

-You may label a process for an special job.
+You may label a process for an special goal.

-Supported label:
+Build in label:

-- condition
+- condition: jumbs to the end of unit if the return value is false.

+Note: condition processes are not joined to the data flow, but handnle flows.

 ### Dataflow